atomikui/atomikui-core/src/components/quick-actions/QuickActions.md

-A floating menu displaying three to size related actions.
+A floating menu displaying three to six related actions.
+Action buttons can be positioned to the right (default), left, to and bottom.

+_Note: for best results, the QuickActions menu should be positioned absolute or fixed._

 ```jsx
 import { useState } from 'react';